 The first thing I did to prepare myself for my “impossible” task was read up on buttermaking in general.
 Three books that I found especially helpful were: Rodale’s Stocking Up, Irma S. Rombauer and Marion R. Becker’s The Joy of Cooking and Making Homemade Cheeses and Butter by Phyllis Hobson.

-From the information contained in these guides — and through a fair amount of trial and error in the kitchen — I ultimately succeeded in developing a simple, dependable method for making butter from goat's milk, without
+From the information contained in these guides — and through a fair amount of trial and error in the kitchen — I ultimately succeeded in developing a simple, dependable method for making butter from goat’s milk, without the aid of a separator.
+Here’s what you do:

 Strain one gallon of fresh milk into a clean, shallow, large pan and allow the container to sit — uncovered and undisturbed — in your refrigerator for 24 hours.
 The next day, take the pan from the fridge and — with a large spoon — carefully skim off the cream that has risen to the top and store it in the refrigerator in a sterile, tightly covered jar.
 (The skim milk can be used in cooking, in cottage cheese or as a tasty treat for your livestock.)